vsch/scheduler/README.md

 Cooperative round-robin scheduler using a simple task model with `begin()` and `loop()` methods.

-Version 2 includes `YieldingTask` type which can use yielding methods from within its loop to release the CPU to other tasks or the main loop.
+Version 2 includes `AsyncTask` type which can use yielding methods from within its loop to release the CPU to other tasks or the main loop.
 Execution of the code will continue after the call to the yielding method, when the scheduler resumes the task.